-It may surprise some that you can actually enjoy some pretty civilized pursuits in “Sin City”.
-Art lovers can visit galleries like the Bellagio Gallery of Fine Art (currently featuring the exhibition “Claude Monet: Impressions of Light”).
-If you visit at the right time, you might catch a symphony performance at the Smith Performing Arts Center.
-And, of course, you can always indulge in an afternoon tea.
+It may surprise some that you can actually enjoy civilized pursuits in “Sin City”.
+If you’re an art lover, you can find some amazing works of art in restaurants, hotels and public spaces around town–not to mention the Bellagio Gallery of Fine Art.
+Music lovers may be able to catch a symphony performance at the Smith Performing Arts Center.
+And tea lovers can always indulge in an afternoon tea.

 Here are four locations for afternoon tea that are easily accessible to Las Vegas visitors:

 The Tea Lounge on the 23rd floor of the Mandarin Oriental is an experience everyone who enjoys tea (and amazing views) should have at least once in their Vegas-visiting lifetime.
 There are three seatings per day.
 You can order a traditional tea for $45, add on enhancements (such as champagne), or just order a tea and snack off the menu.
 (The latter is a great choice for those of us who have light appetites.)
 You must make reservations at least 24 hours in advance.
 They’re happy to accommodate vegans and those who require gluten-free offerings, but you need to let them know that when you make your reservation, too.
 You can see a PDF of their afternoon tea menu at their website.